How to get a loan with no credit

 What is the easiest type of loan to get with no credit?

-Auto title loans, payday loans and advances, and pawn shop loans typically don’t require credit checks and, as a result, may be the easiest to qualify for.
-But these loans can be predatory and often come with high origination fees, high interest rates and short repayment terms that could make paying back what you borrow more difficult.
+Loans, such as auto title loans, payday loans and pawn shop loans, that don’t require a credit check could be easier to qualify for.
+But these loans can be predatory and often come with high origination fees, high interest rates and short repayment terms.

 Key takeaways: Getting a loan without credit